Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Climate alignment

-The target emission intensity in a given year is calculated as a function of the ship type and size as explained in Appendix 4 of the Technical Guidance.
-The emissions intensities of individual ship types and sizes are estimated based on the mean EEOI values from the Fourth IMO GHG Study.
+The target emissions intensity in a given year is calculated as a function of the ship type and size as explained in Appendix 4 of the Technical Guidance.
+The emissions intensities of individual ship types and sizes are estimated based on the median EEOI values from the Fourth IMO GHG Study.
 The Sea Cargo Charter uses continuous required emissions intensity baselines for each vessel type and size.
 The required emissions intensity is expressed as follows:

 𝑟𝑠 = (𝑎. 𝑌ear3 + 𝑏. 𝑌e𝑎𝑟2 + 𝑐.Year + 𝑑).
 Sizee